rbutils/dbip_util/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-If you only need the databases without downloading them from DB-IP directly, run `bin/dbiputil-provision` which extracts them from the latest released gem on RubyGems.
+If you only need the databases without downloading them from DB-IP directly, run `ruby bin/dbiputil-provision` which extracts them from the latest released gem on RubyGems.

 To install this gem onto your local machine, run `bundle exec rake install`.
 If you need to trigger a release manually, run `bin/dbiputil-refresh` and then `bundle exec rake release`.
 This will create a git tag for the version, push commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).